DSXiangLi/DecryptPrompt/README.md

   - RecallM: An Architecture for Temporal Context Understanding and Question Answering
   - LLaMA Rider: Spurring Large Language Models to Explore the Open World
   - LLMs Can’t Plan, But Can Help Planning in LLM-Modulo Frameworks
+  - Routine: A Structural Planning Framework for LLM Agent System in Enterprise
 - Custom Agent
   - Creating General User Models from Computer Use